-Records and documents pertaining to BGU's long history are kept in the University Archive which is located within the Library and is maintained by University Archivist, Guenever Moyes.
-Access to the Archive is by appointment only; please contact Guenever to arrange a visit.
+Records and documents pertaining to BGU's long history are kept in the University Archive which is located within the Library and is maintained by University Archivist.
+Access to the Archive is by appointment only; please contact Guenever Moyes to arrange a visit.

-The Wellbeing Collection was launched in January 2018 in conjunction with a University-wide initiative to promote physical and mental wellbeing.
+The Wellbeing Collection was established in 2018 in conjunction with a University-wide initiative to promote physical and mental wellbeing.
 It is made up of a variety self-help books, feel-good fiction and feel-good films.

 Items in the Collection aren't kept together in the Library, but each displays a 'Wellbeing Collection' sticker.
-Click here for a list of the titles.
-The same list is available to view below as a PDF and includes the shelfmark for each item.
-If you have a suggestion for a new addition to the Collection please email us at firstname.lastname@example.org.
+Click here for a list of the Wellbeing titles.
+If you have a suggestion for a new addition to the Collection please email us at email@example.com.

 A selection of sheet maps is kept in the map cabinets on the ground floor adjacent to the University Archive.
 The majority focus on Lincolnshire with a small selection covering neighbouring counties.
 Dates range from 1845 to 1998 and features include settlement, administrative boundaries, land use, geology and elevation.
 Also located in the map cabinets is an almost complete collection of sheet maps of the reprints of the one-inch Ordnance Survey map of England and Wales, originally surveyed and printed in the mid to late nineteenth century.

 Sheet maps are listed in the folder kept by the map cabinets.
 They are not recorded on WorldCat.
 All are for reference only and must not be removed from the Library.